CU-CMM/summer_notes_CMM/README.md

 -MultiDimension Indexing
 -2D Slicing
 -Transposing Arrays and Swapping Axes

+-(more mathy coding)(hate math but kind of actually liked this, it makes math kind of easier)

 -ndarray, an efficient multidimensional array providing fast array-oriented arithmetic operations and flexible broadcasting capabilities.
 -Mathematical functions for fast operations on entire arrays of data without having to write loops.